Minneapolis Teachers Will Strike Tuesday

 Before the strike was announced, the district said it “remains committed to reaching contract agreement and staying at the table — with or without a strike.”
 The district also said it faces a nearly $100 million budget shortfall for next year.

 There are about 29,000 students in Minneapolis Public Schools.
 The strike will continue until a contract agreement is reached.
-This is the first Minneapolis teachers strike in more than 50 years.MORE NEWS: 1 Teen Dead, 2 Hurt In Shooting Outside Des Moines High School
+This is the first Minneapolis teachers strike in more than 50 years.MORE NEWS: Twin Cities Teachers Strike: Picket Signs Prepped As Negotiations Continue

 St. Paul Public Schools and the St. Paul Federation of Educators were able to reach a tentative deal Monday night, averting a strike.